Henry Brooke, Baron Brooke of Cumnor: Political career

 After teaching philosophy at Balliol College for a year, Brooke worked at a Quaker settlement for the unemployed in the Rhondda Valley from 1927 to 1928.
 This experience led him to turn down the offer of a Fellowship in philosophy at Balliol in favour of a lifetime in politics.
 After a year on The Economist, Brooke became one of the original members, and subsequently Deputy Chairman, of the Conservative Research Department (1929–1937) under the chairmanship of Neville Chamberlain.
 The impetus for the pre-war "special areas" legislation was derived from his unsigned articles on "Places without a Future" which he wrote for The Times in 1934.

 He was elected as a Conservative Member of Parliament (MP) for Lewisham West in a 1938 by-election.
 He spoke at the request of the Whips in support of Chamberlain in the debate of May 1940, just before the prime minister's fall from power, and Brooke himself was defeated in the 1945 general election.
 The next year he was elected to the London County Council, and served as Conservative leader on the council until 1951, continuing to serve on the Council and the Hampstead borough council until 1955.
 In 1949, he led the Conservative party on the London County Council to the brink of seizing power for only the third time in its history.
-From 1946 to 1948 he was the last deputy chairman of the Southern Railway before nationalisation.
+From 1946 to 1948, he served as the final deputy chairman of the Southern Railway, before it was nationalised.

+In 1952 during the British Malayan headhunting scandal, Brooke wrote to the Colonial Office concerning a concerned constituent that had shown him leaked photographs published by the Daily Worker depicting British troops in the Malayan Emergency posing with severed heads.